12 Aug Pink Slips To Million Dollar Salaries: Are CISOs Underappreciated Or Overpaid?

 Cybercrime Radio: Jeremy King on Fortune 500 CISO Compensation

 “Money, of course, is something that every CISO wants to hear about,” says King, a serial connector in the cybersecurity space, and a board member for several non-profit organizations related to our field.

 Some Fortune 500 and Global 2000 corporations are giving their information security head honchos — oftentimes those with military backgrounds — seven-figure pay packages.

 One company paid a $3.89 million annual salary to fill its CISO position.
 The Los Angeles Times reports that big companies are paying big bucks to its top cyber fighters.

-Another company paid a $650,000 salary to fill its CISO role in 2012, and this year they bumped the pay up to $2.5 million for a new recruit in the same position.
+Another company paid a $650,000 salary to fill its CISO role in 2012, and last year they bumped the pay up to $2.5 million for a new recruit in the same position.

 In 2016, annual CISO compensation in the largest U.S. cities was topping out at between $380,000 and $420,000.
 Cybersecurity Ventures has observed a gradual uptick of those figures, and we expect to see an increase in the number of organizations that will move the needle to the $500,000 to $1 million range over the next five years.

-Cybersecurity Ventures forecasts that 100 percent of large corporations (Fortune 500, Global 2000) globally will have a CISO or equivalent position by 2021 (up from 70 percent in 2018), although many of them will be unfilled due to a lack of experienced candidates.
+Cybersecurity Ventures forecasts that 100 percent of large corporations (Fortune 500, Global 2000) globally will have a CISO or equivalent position by the end of 2021 (up from 70 percent in 2018), although many of them will be unfilled due to a lack of experienced candidates.